red-hat-storage/cephci/README.md

 #### CentralCI Authentication
 CentralCI auth files are kept in the `osp` directory.

-The `osp-cred.yaml` file has OpenStack credentials details to create/destroy resources.
+The `osp-cred-ci-2.yaml` file has OpenStack credentials details to create/destroy resources.
-For local cephci runs, you will want to replace the username/password with your own OpenStack credentials.
+For local cephci runs, you will want to replace the username/password and domain,tenant-domain-id: with your own OpenStack credentials.

 #### Cluster Configuration
 Cluster configuration files are kept in a directory under `conf` for each ceph version.
 For jewel, configs are under `conf/jewel`.
 For luminous, configs are under `conf/luminous`.
+For nautilus, configs are under `conf/nautilus`

 The conf files describes the test bed configuration.
 The image-name inside globals: define what image is used to clone ceph-nodes(